browserengineering/book/book/styles.md

     for link in links:
         try:
             header, body = request(relative_url(link, url))
-            rules.extend(CSSParser(body).parse())
         except:
             continue
+        rules.extend(CSSParser(body).parse())
 ```

+Note that we add the page's style sheets at the end of `rules`, which
+means that user styles take priority over the browser style sheet.
+The
-The `try`/`except` here handles the case where downloading a style
+`try`/`except` here handles the case where downloading a style sheet
-sheet fails---in which case the browser just ignores it.
+fails, in which case the browser just ignores it.
 But if you're
 debugging `relative_url` try removing the `try`/`except` here, which
 can hide errors.

-Since the page's style sheets come *after* browser styles, user styles
-take priority over the browser style sheet.
-With the rules loaded, we
-need only sort and apply them and then do layout, the code for which
+With the rules loaded, we need only sort and apply them and then do
-we've already added to `load`.
-Open this page up again, and you should
+layout, the code for which we've already added to `load`.
+Open this
-see both gray backgrounds on every code block (thanks to the browser
+page up again, and you should see gray backgrounds on every code block
-style sheet) and light-gold backgrounds on this book's mailing list
+(thanks to the browser style sheet) and light-gold backgrounds on this
-signup form (try the book's main page).
+book's mailing list signup form (try the book's main page).

 Alright: we've got background colors that can be configured by web
 page authors.
 But there's more to web design than that!
 At the very